 - The JACQUES Initiative is a community outreach program that provides comprehensive primary medical care for HIV positive men and women.
 Services include case management, mental health services, and treatment support (including directly observed therapy) as well as referrals for substance abuse services and housing.
 JI takes a team-based approach, engaging patients and the people who support them – family, friends, and neighbors – in their treatment and care plan.

 - Infectious Diseases/HIV Clinic

-- The VA clinic provides comprehensive primary HIV care to approximately 700 HIV-infected patients as well as general infectious diseases consultations and follow-up care.
+- The VA clinic provides comprehensive primary HIV care to approximately 750 HIV-infected veterans as well as general infectious diseases consultations and follow-up care.